|

 KiCad 9.0 |

-The PicoBuddy Computer hardware project set out with the following design aims:
+The Pi-PicoBuddy Computer hardware project set out with the following design aims:

 - Low-cost to build.
 The target was to be able to build a computer from a kit for the same price or less as the original ZX81 kit, £49.99.
 This meant using readily available components without relying on specialised or short life-expectancy parts.
-It also meant choosing as few different parts as possible so that instead of buying twenty different values of resistor, the builder would only need to buy multiples of the same component to benefit from price breaks where possible.
+It also meant choosing as few different parts as possible, so that instead of buying twenty different values of resistor, the builder only needa to buy multiples of the same component to benefit from price breaks where possible.

 - Multiple applications.
 The computer should support as many options for expansion as could be managed within the limits of the price constraint.
-I kept in mind the BBC Micro, which was designed to maximise its “usefulness” in real-world and educational settings by having a huge number (for the time) of interfaces built-in.
+It is partly inspired by the BBC Micro, which was designed to maximise its “usefulness” in real-world and educational settings by having a huge number (for the time) of interfaces pre-built-in.

-- Multiple power options.
-The machine should be able to run from a variety of power sources.
-It also needed provide options for improved internal supplies e.g. to minimise noise and EMI and to remove supply “hiss” when generating audio.
+- Flexible power options.
+The Pi-PicoBuddy is able to run from a variety of power sources.
+It also provides configurable internal supplies e.g. separate linear analogue power rails to minimise noise and EMI and to remove supply “hiss” when generating audio.

-- Simple installation.
-None of the additional hardware options should rely on alterations being made to the stock PicoMite Basic firmware.
-They should work either with the firmware out-of-the-box, or through the use of simple BASIC routines that can be included in user’s programs
+- The on-board additional hardware options either run from the stock PicoMite Basic firmware out-of-the-box, or through the use of simple BASIC routines that can be included in user’s programs (examples provided in the documentation)

 The design files contain assembly details, some simple code samples and build drawings.